Bragazzis, a popular and independent little café-cum-deli, is located on Abbeydale Road, Sheffield’s very own up-and-coming ‘in vogue’ area.

 Barring any appearances from One Direction, Bragazzis retains its cool and serves very nice food and coffee too.
-The mouth-watering sandwiches – made with thicker-than-a-Chinese-phonebook bread - served heated or cold, your choice (£3.85) and selection of freshly-made, routinely innovative cakes (£2.50) are certainly the highlights.
+The mouth-watering sandwiches – made with bread thicker than me in Science class (circa 2003) - served heated or cold, your choice (£3.85) and selection of freshly-made, routinely innovative cakes (£2.50) are certainly the highlights.
 With fillings and flavours varying each day, you’ll have to frequent the place more habitually than Katie Price swings by the OK!
 Magazine HQ before you need have the same one twice.

 To describe the food adequately, I feel that it is necessary to call in the help of pretend-Dr Gillian McKeith and her silly adage “you are what you eat”.

 When in Bragazzis, I am a beautiful Italian supermodel, dressed from head-to-toe in the best quality designer clothing.
 I am deep, complex and memorable for all the right reasons and I’m the kind of woman that Berlusconi wishes he could go out with but I certainly wouldn’t waste my time on him.

 And so, there is a reason why McKeith is as qualified as Homer Simpson to dole out advice about food.
 As I sit here, a mundane, quarter-Pole and non-model from Rotherham, I can begin to see why.
 This takes nothing away from the food though.